vttale/serve-stale/README.md

 5.2.
 Option Usage

-   Software making a DNS request can signal that it understands the Serve-Stale option by including the option with one STALE-RRSET-INDEX initialized to any negative value and TTY-EXPIRY initialized to 0.
+   Software making a DNS request can signal that it understands Serve- Stale by including the option with one STALE-RRSET-INDEX initialized to any negative value and TTY-EXPIRY initialized to 0.
 The index is set to a negative value to detect mere reflection of the option by responders that don't really understand it.

    If the request is made to a recursive resolver which used any stale RRsets in its reply, it then fills in the corresponding indices and